sunhwan-lee/deep_learning/examples/ccnn_hydracnn/README.md

 ### Requirements: software

-1. Developed and tested the code on mac osX Sierra 10.12.6.
+1. Developed and tested the code on following environments
+	1. mac osX Sierra 10.12.6 and python 2.7.11.
+	2. Windows 10 and python 3.6.

 2. Requirements for `Tensorflow`.
 Follow the [Tensorflow installation instructions](https://www.tensorflow.org/install/).